-HIV surveillance information for Connecticut has been updated to December 31, 2016 using data reported through December 2017 and is now available and accessible through the HIV Statistics link.
+HIV surveillance information for Connecticut has been updated to December 31, 2017 using data reported through December 2018 and is now available and accessible through the HIV Statistics link above.

 In keeping with the way CDC is now displaying HIV and AIDS surveillance data, most Connecticut tables and graphs combine HIV and AIDS into “HIV disease” or simply, “HIV.”
 The initial year of diagnosis indicates the year first diagnosed with HIV infection regardless of HIV or AIDS status at the time of the diagnosis.

-- Of the newly diagnosed cases, 70 (26%) were diagnosed with AIDS within a year their HIV diagnosis.
+- Of the newly diagnosed cases, 71 (25%) were diagnosed with AIDS within one year of HIV diagnosis.